infinitered/gluegun/ir-docs/toolbox-api/index.md

 }
 ```

-To learn more about each tool, explore the rest of the `toolbox-*.md` files in this folder.
+To learn more about each tool, explore the rest of docs in this category.

 ## Accessing Tools Directly